mjaspard/pick_app/README.md

-Procedure to follow to run pick_app application on a mac/linux machine
+Procedure to follow to run PickCraterSAR application on a mac/linux machine

 1. Create a python environment and install required package